Danko-Lab/clipnet/README.md

 nn = tf.keras.models.load_model("ensemble_models/fold_1.h5", compile=False)
 ```

-The model ensemble is constructed by averaging the track and quantity outputs of each model fold.
+The model ensemble is constructed by averaging track and quantity outputs across all 9 model folds.
 To make this easy, we've provided a simple API in the `clipnet.CLIPNET` class for doing this.
 Moreover, to make reading fasta files into the correct format easier, we've provided the helper function `utils.twohot_fasta`.
 For example:

 ```python
 import sys